treee111/wahooMapsCreator/docs/TAGS_ON_MAP_AND_DEVICE.md

 This zoom-appear in combination with the settings in the theme on the device (which can also be applied in cruiser) controls when certain elements are shown on our BOLT/ROAM etc (zoom-min).

 If a element is included in the map beginning from zoom level 10 (zoom-appear in tag-wahoo.xml) but on the device only displayed beginning with zoom level 12 (zoom-min in mapsforge-bolt.xml), the element is only displayed beginning zoom level 12.

+# Adjustments of the device themes
+This chapter documents, which changes are done to the files in `device_themes/adjusted` in comparision to the initial device themes.

+## mapsforge-bolt.xml
+- render highway-secondary when zoomed out
+  - from zoom 10 / 5km on (was zoom 13 / 500m before)
+  - to have a overview when zoomed "out"

+- render highway-road only when zoomed in
+  - from zoom 14 / 200m on (was zoom 13 / 500m before)
+  - to make it clearly arranged when zoomed "out" by zoom 500m